 - Improve the quality of your business.
-When your office space is well designed, comfortable and practical, your employees and clients will be happier thereby improving the quality of your business.
+When your office space is well-designed, comfortable and practical, your employees and clients will be happier thereby improving the quality of your business.

-- Unexpected delays and interruption to operations.
+- Unexpected delays and interruptions to operations.
 Leasehold improvements aren’t possible to implement overnight.
 There can be unexpected delays that can interrupt planned operations.
 In addition, leasehold improvement decisions take time away from operations too.

 - Financing.
 Depending on your leasehold improvement plans and related budget, you might need financing which could be difficult to obtain and maintain depending on your situation.

 - Improvements are often permanent.
-Generally speaking, leasehold improvements should be considered a one time, non-refundable cost.
+Generally speaking, leasehold improvements should be considered a one-time, non-refundable cost.
 After you’ve spent the money, the improvements are there to stay and can’t be taken with you when you leave the leased space.

-Are Leasehold Improvements a Good Idea for Me?
+Are Leasehold Improvements A Good Idea for Me?

-As with every major financial decision, its best to consider your current financial position, budget and goals before finalizing anything.
+As with every major financial decision, it’s best to consider your current financial position, budget and goals before finalizing anything.
 It can help to write down all of your needs and goals, plus the affiliated cost, to paint a picture of the situation.
 Once you visualize and conceptualize what’s going on, it can be easier to make a final decision.
 Whether or not leasehold improvements are a good idea for you depends on your situation entirely.
 Remember, what’s best for your business might not be best for another!